wollud1969/sinkserver/readme.md

 `frequency` finally are the averaged frequency values of the seconds of one minute in mHz.

+The sink server filters frequency values which are less than 45000mHz and greater than 55000mHz.
+Frequency gradient filtering is currently not applied.

 Device Id and corresponding shared secret are provisioned into the devices, the sinkserver has them in a configuration together with the location where the device is deployed.

 The sinkserver is deployed under the name `sink.hottis.de` and receives at UDP port 20169.